VR-API-Integration/file-api-integration-examples/powershell/download/README.md

-# File API Powershell examples
+# File API Powershell download examples

-A collection of examples to integrate with the File API using **Powershell**.
+A collection of examples to download files with the File API using **Powershell**.

 ## Prerequisites